b. 08/09/1897 Preston, Lancashire. d. 24/01/1977 Preston, Lancashire.

 As reported in The Lancashire Daily Post on 12th November 1929, Towers attended the Prince of Wales’s V.C.
 Dinner held in the House of Lords in November 1929 – ‘With me being a bit plump and red-faced he remembered me as I went up with my menu – “Hello, you here again!” he said’: on reaching his local railway station at 5 a.m. the following morning, Towers walked the three miles to his home and was out on the streets of Preston delivering milk by 7.30 a.m.

 Towers also attended the Victory Parade and V.C.
 Dinner at the Dorchester Hotel in June 1946, and returned to London to take part in the Centenary Review of Holders of the Victoria Cross by Her Majesty the Queen in Hyde Park on 25th June 1956.
 During the 1960s and 1970s he attended a number of V.C. & G.C.
-Association memorial services and dinners.
+Association memorial services and dinners, attending all the reunions between 1958 and 1976.

 He died at the Royal Infirmary, Preston on 24th January 1977, aged 79, his last residence having been ‘Mericourt’, Lightfoot Green, Bartle, Preston.
 He was survived by his wife, Ethel, and his married daughter, Mrs. Marion Castle of Fulwood, Preston.

 On 25th March 2015, Towers’ medal group including VC, British War Medal 1914-20, Victory Medal 1914-19, King George VI Coronation Medal 1937 and Queen Elizabeth II Coronation Medal 1953 were sold at auction at Dix Noonan Webb for a hammer price of £120,000.
 The purchaser’s identity is not known.
-They have just been re-sold at DNW for £200,000 on 14th April 2021.
-The medals were then purchased in a private sale in 2023 by Lord Ashcroft.
+They were then re-sold at DNW for £200,000 on 14th April 2021.
+The medals were purchased on behalf of Lord Ashcroft.

 BURIAL PLACE: PRESTON CREMATORIUM, PRESTON, LANCASHIRE.